leocornus/easy-git/docs/wp-gitweb-story-repo-form.rst

 field with multiple values support.
 We will have the following component for this feature:

-- load the jquery ui js libs using admin enqueue
+- load the jquery ui js libs using **admin_enqueue_scripts** action.
 - AJAX request PHP callback function
-- PHP function to attach autocomplete action to the contributor input field.
+- PHP function to generate JavaScript client.
+  The js client will attach jQuery autocomplete action to the contributor input field.
+- the js client will prepare the multiple value support for the jQuery UI autocomplete input field.